 - Care for Each Other - Creating a learning culture that celebrates individual differences, aligning teaching methods with sensory & social development

-- Re-invest Surplus (Fair Share) - Recognizing patterns that perpetuate inequity, applying ‘systems thinking’ as a process toward understanding equity, taking action toward justice for the rights of all people and species
+- Fair Share - Recognizing patterns that perpetuate inequity, applying ‘systems thinking’ as a process toward understanding equity, taking action toward justice for the rights of all people and species

 IPEC is an income tax-exempt organization under IRS Revenue Code Section 501c3.
 All of our governing documents & policies and financial statements are available upon request.